-The Nido Transition program offers the child the beginnings of Montessori “Practical Life”.
+The Toddler Transition program offers the child the beginnings of Montessori “Practical Life”.
 The Transition program is designed to give the young toddler the opportunity to explore more of the prepared environment and ready themselves for the move to the Parent Toddler Program (PTP).
 At this time the child shows great interest in beginning to do more for themselves.
 Montessori’s philosophy of the construction of self and an understanding of sharing is explored.
 This is an opportunity for parents/carers to enjoy some special time with their child to assist their development.

 The approach involves discussion, participation and observation.
 As parents/carers learn a little more each week they are able to observe how their child is growing and changing, with additional knowledge and respect.
 Sometimes a parent/carer will be actively participating in activities with their child and other times they will be in the background observing.
 Either way, this is a time to enjoy the peace away from the pressures of the rest of the day and to be together with other parents and children building a foundation in Montessori education.